 We are watching more and more video content in short and long form via social media.

-In Wales we have one dedicated broadcaster in S4C, but it exists, quite rightly, to serve Welsh speaking audiences, and as a single channel it has to be everything to everybody, and suffers as a result.
+In Wales, we have one dedicated broadcaster in S4C, but it exists, quite rightly, to serve Welsh-speaking audiences, and as a single channel it has to be everything to everybody and suffers as a result.

 BBC 1 Wales, differs very little from BBC1 in Yorkshire or London.
 Wales is treated as a region with news for Wales served as a desert to the main “national” course.
-It’s different in Scotland where thanks, in part, to a more mature media and political landscape BBC Scotland exists as a dedicated home to original content and news output.
+It’s different in Scotland where thanks, in part, to a more mature media and political landscape BBC Scotland exists as a dedicated home for original content and news output.

 If you were starting a “TV” station today you wouldn’t be following a model that sees a schedule hungry for content, with minute after minute, hour after hour needing to be filled.
 You only have to look at GB News for an example of this.